bhattacharjee-rhea/portfolio-rheab/docs/assignments/assignment3.md

 ```
 concept Posting[Account]
 purpose users can share content with other users
-principle after creating a post, until that post is deleted, that post will be returned by getPosts
+principle after creating a post, until that post is deleted, that post will be returned
 state
 	posted: set Post
 	content: Post → one String